Rusty Fears 6 - The Last One to Speak by James Thomasos

 But you cannot.

-Just to realize that what was once your own private personal darkness, your escape from the horrors that exist beneath the stage lights has been invaded by the host as well.
+Instead, you close your eyes as tight as you can, just to realize that what was once your own private personal darkness, your escape from the horrors that exist beneath the stage lights, has been invaded by the host as well.

 Even with your eyes tightly shut, you clearly see the host as it reaches its hand, its wrist, its forearm, all the way up to the elbow down its own throat.

-How much of a blessing it would be for you to not hear the crinkling of paper that scrapes up the thing's throat before emerging from its mouth perfectly dry and impossibly flat.
+How much of a blessing it would be for you to not hear the crinkling of paper that scrapes up the thing's throat before emerging from its mouth, perfectly dry and impossibly flat.

 What a miracle it would be if you could turn your head and block out the muffled screams of number 38 as the paper begins to cling to, then hug, then smother their face.